OpenMx/OpenMx/docs/source/FactorAnalysis_Matrix.rst

 .. image:: graph/OneFactorModel.png
     :height: 2in

-While 19 parameters are displayed in the equation and path diagram above (6 manifest variances, six manifest means, six factor loadings and one factor variance), we must constrain either the factor variance or one factor loading to a constant to identify the model and scale the latent variable.
+While 19 parameters are displayed in the equation and path diagram above (six manifest variances, six manifest means, six factor loadings and one factor variance), we must constrain either the factor variance or one factor loading to a constant to identify the model and scale the latent variable.
 As such, this model contains 18 parameters.
 Unlike the manifest variable examples we've run up until now, this model is not fully saturated.
 The means and covariance matrix for six observed variables contain 27 degrees of freedom, and thus our model contains 9 degrees of freedom.

 Data
 ^^^^